Discretionary Portfolio Management (DPM) Sustainability Disclosure

 Fixed income research

-We consider ESG risks by referencing insights from third party ESG data providers and company disclosures.
+We consider ESG risks by referencing insights from third party ESG data providers and company disclosures, as well as internal research.
 We also consider the potential impacts of climate change on selected industries and assess if environmental challenges may lead to the deterioration of credit quality and whether there are any existing mitigating factors.
 For companies with relatively higher carbon emissions, we conduct analysis with the support of third party ESG research.

 Funds selection